snahil28/CSStudyInstruments/survey.md

    names for these sites.

-VI.
-Likert Questions (These might need to be rolled into the above sections)

-1. On a scale of 1 to 5 with 1 being lowest and 5 being the highest, rate your overall skill level at writing code in your most proficient language.

-2. On a scale of 1 to 5 with 1 being the lowest and 5 being the highest, rate your overall degree of experience in the above software engineering concerns (i.e. automated testing, source code management etc.).
-   *Preston -> Might want to split this into more granular questions*

-3. On a scale of 1 to 5 with 1 being the loest and 5 being the highest, rate your overall degree of experience in operating system concepts (i.e. system calls, application runtimes, etc.).

-## Post Survey?

-I. Opinions about the tools

-1. With what tool were you **most** successful in finding bugs?

-2. With what tool were you the **least** successful in finding bugs?

-3. Which tool did you **most** perfer working with?

-4. Which tool did you **least** prefer working with?

-For the following questions, choose which tool you feel is the best fit for the given scenario.
-If no tool is appropriate, state as much.
-If possible, please describe your reasoning.

-1. You must choose a tool to use for your own personal work in finding bugs in open source projects.

-2. You must choose a tool to integrate into into the testing procedures for a large software project.

-3. You must choose a tool to assist a novice developer in debugging their class projects.

-# Interview Questionnaire

-*Preston-> I need to think about what we would ask here*

 # Brief Weekly Update

 List the bugs you worked on this week.
 Use a project specific identifier or make something up (e.g. bpo-200000, yet-unnamed-git-bug, or similar).

 Place each of the above bugs into one of the following stages: